NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 **Duopoly:**

-Duopoly is a market structure in which there are only two dominant firms or suppliers that dominate the entire industry.
+Duopoly is a market structure in which there are only <mark style="background: #FF5582A6;">two dominant firms or suppliers</mark> that dominate the entire industry.

 **Examples of Duopolies:**